d4ym1an/Kirka-Tourney-Tool/README.md

 This is an upgraded version of the [Melee Stream Tool](https://github.com/Readek/Melee-Stream-Tool) made by [Readek](https://twitter.com/Readeku).

-All the renders were taken from [CarrySherriff](https://github.com/SheriffCarry-backup), [Render](https://github.com/SheriffCarry-backup/KirkaSkins), [Cuphead stock icon](https://twitter.com/altermentality/status/1009894947762233344)
+All the renders were taken from [CarrySherriff](https://github.com/SheriffCarry-backup) and his [Renders](https://github.com/SheriffCarry-backup/KirkaSkins)
 For any feedback you can contact me via Discord (@d4ym1an).